omkar-garvare/omkar-garvare/README.md

 ###

-- 🌱 I'm currently in my third year of pursuing a Bachelor's degree in Technology (B.Tech).
+<center>- 🌱 I'm currently in my third year of pursuing a Bachelor's degree in Technology (B.Tech).</center>

 <br/>